LauraBreimann/neuron_Puro-PLA_quantification/README.md

 <div align="center">

-# Documentation for smFISH analysis in neurons
+# Documentation for Puro-PLA analysis in neurons

 </div>